 I’ll be honest when I say the eGo style electronic cigarettes never cut it for me.
 It was great for a daily carry as they were relatively inexpensive and fit into my jacket pocket with ease; however it didn’t deliver the flavor or even the vapor production that I was really looking for.
-I soon started exploring mechanical mods, which is electronic cigarettes without a regulated chip.
+I soon started exploring mechanical mods, which is electronic cigarettes without a regulated chip - or unregulated box vaping mods.
 These mechs mod’s only restriction was the battery it used how much power these batteries can deliver.
 As I researched more and more, it seems the battery is crucial in delivering the best performance out of this particular electronic cigarette.

-Since no regulation is used on a mech mod, using a safe battery is extremely important.
+Since no regulation is used on mech vape mods, using a safe battery is extremely important.
 With high-powered batteries that can deliver 100+ watts (yes mech mods can really pack a punch!) it is vital that the battery used is behaves safely even in the worse situations.
-Since mech mods have no regulation, it has no battery protection or anything to prevent a short from happening.
+Unregulated box mods have no battery protection or anything to prevent a short from happening.
 In the event of a short, the battery would short out and malfunction.
 What you want is a battery that behaves safely during a malfunction.
 IMRs (lithium manganese oxide cylindrical cell) are the suggested batteries to use as these batteries have a safer chemistry and when and if they do malfunction, IMRs vent out instead of violently explode like an ICR (lithium cobalt oxide cylindrical cell) battery can do during failure.
 Keep in mind just because an IMR battery vents instead of exploding, it does not necessarily make it any safer as these chemicals that are being venting are actually poisonous.

 Best thing to do is to practice safe battery exercises to avoid a battery from venting: